 Besides populist, Bolsonaro’s discourse is also radical.
 His authoritarian character is explicit.
 The candidate claims that human rights discourse is a leftist banner to protect criminals, disregarding the population’s safety.
 He proposes, for example, the reduction of the age of criminal responsibility and the liberalisation of gun control.
 He also shows no intention of including the underprivileged.
 In fact, poverty and social exclusion are often criminalised in his discourse – for example, he associates homeless people with drug addicts.
 His prime focus is to exclude minority groups from social protection, as he claims that those groups are unduly privileged by the State.
 Moreover, he advocates against racial quotas in public universities, speaks against the law that criminalises homophobia, and denies the necessity of State intervention to reduce salary disparity between men and women.

 As alarming as Bolsonaro’s current success is, what has been significant about his rise is the inability of mainstream politicians and the media to deal with his popularity.
 The candidate has received television space to talk about his controversial themes and the prospective presidential candidate has not been confronted enough about his proposals regarding economic and social issues.
 Therefore, the chance of a drastic change in the polls in one month is slim and, as a result, we should expect a populist radical right-wing politician at the runoff of the Brazilian election this year.

-Ms Juliana Chueri is an Early Career Research Fellow at CARR, and Doctoral candidate at the Department of Political Science, University of Geneva.
+Ms Juliana Chueri is a Doctoral Fellow at CARR, and Doctoral candidate at the Department of Political Science, University of Geneva.
 See her profile here:

 © Juliana Chueri.
 Views expressed on this website are individual contributors and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).